 - The Orbera app offers recipes and a few other items that may be worth checking out.

-- They do offer 1:1 sessions with their dietitians along with group sessions.
+- They do offer one-on-one dietitian appointments along with group sessions.

 The Obalon balloon is typically placed in your doctors office by swallowing a pill and drinking some water.